oathlesss/dotfiles/README.md

 2. Run all tests: `just test`

 Tests are organized in the [tests/](tests/) directory and cover:

 - Syntax and configuration validation
 - Symlink validation
-- Integration tests for tools like Neovim, Tmux, Sketchybar
+- Integration tests for tools like Neovim, Tmux
 - Installation script validation
 - Custom script functionality